plfa/plfa.github.io/README.md

 ### Spacemacs

 [Spacemacs][spacemacs] is a “community-driven Emacs distribution” with native support for both Emacs and Vim editing styles.
 It comes with [integration for `agda-mode`][spacemacs-agda] out of the box.
-All that is required is that you turn it on.
+All that is required is that you enable the Agda layer in your `.spacemacs` file.

 ### Visual Studio Code